jonathanlermitage/tikione-jacocoverage/README.md

-**FYI, development is currently paused due to a lack of free-time.**
+**:zzz: FYI, development is currently paused due to a lack of free-time :zzz:**

 ## Java Code Coverage for NetBeans